MennaT-T/NodeRAG-Neo4j-Integration/README.md

 This will:
 1. Load the graph from pickle file
-2. Create nodes in Neo4j with properties
+2. Create nodes in Neo4j with properties (including Q&A nodes if present)
 3. Create relationships between nodes
 4. Create indexes for fast lookups